karayabin/universe-snapshot/universe/Ling/CliTools/doc/api/Ling/CliTools/Formatter/BashtmlFormatter.md

 The BashtmlFormatter class.

-It interprets bashtml language described below, which basically allows you to write html like tags to get colors and basic formatting (bold, underline, ...) in your console output.
+It interprets bashtml language described below, which basically allows you to write html like tags to get colors and basic formatting (bold, underline, ...) in your console output, or your html output (it detects automatically whether your are in the console environment or the browser environment).

 ![example screenshot](http://lingtalfi.com/img/universe/CliTools/bashtml-formatter-example.png)